ubclaunchpad/LP-website/src/docs/recruitment/engagement-coordinator.md

 - **Create and coordinate content publication** of various in-house and external events, as well as other marketing assets.
 - **Capture and document club events** through photo and video.
 - **Manage the club's social media accounts** and engage with the club's members and the broader community.
-- **Help to plan and organize club events** and ensure that both members and non-members alike are engaged.
+- **Help to plan, organize, and lead club events**, ensuring that both members and non-members alike are engaged.
 - **Collaborate** with the operations leads and designers to define the club's brand and ensure that it is consistently represented across all marketing materials.

 ## Recruitment